The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-He said that he was going to talk to a member of the Senate.
+He said he was to speak with a member of the Senate.

 MARCIA.